timboettiger/action-replay-mk-iii/README.md

 ### Project 'Preservaction'

 Since no (or very little) information, screenshots, and other details are available, I think it is important to preserve the Pro Action Replay 3 details.
-Therefore I started this project to document all functions of the Action Replay MK III - from the interface and operation to features hidden within the ROM.
+Therefore I started project 'Preservaction' to document all functions of the Action Replay MK III - from the interface and operation to features hidden within the ROM.
 Take a look at [Project Preservaction](preservaction-toc.md)?

 ### All about DEADC0DE

 Different from the regular cheatcodes you find `DEADC0DES` for the Action Replay beginning from MK II.
 They look very unusual, but a quick google research shows: Nothing.

 This is interesting!
 A challenge!
-Why hasn’t anyone delved into this yet?
+Why hasn't anyone delved into this yet?
 Oh, the nerd in me must have awakened.
-If you’re interested in what deadcodes are (they’re awesome, I can already tell you), check out the corresponding archive [with all the details](preservaction-deadc0de.md).
+If you're interested in what deadcodes are (they're awesome, I can already tell you), check out the corresponding archive [with all the details](preservaction-deadc0de.md).

 ### Built-In Codes

 The Action Replay MK III includes a built-in database of (cheat) codes.
 A total of `907` codes for `202` games are pre-installed on the module (version `V1.0G`).
-Alongside classics like A Link to the Past, Castlevania, Final Fight, and Street Fighter, it also features cheats for games that only later achieved cult status and are now considered “hidden gems” or “underrated”: such as Blackthorne, Goof Troop, Lost Vikings, and Mickey's Magical Quest.
+Alongside classics like A Link to the Past, Castlevania, Final Fight, and Street Fighter, it also features cheats for games that only later achieved cult status and are now considered "hidden gems" or "underrated": such as Blackthorne, Goof Troop, Lost Vikings and Mickey's Magical Quest.

-Due to limited storage space, only the most essential codes were included, such as infinite lives, energy, or time.
+Though, due to limited storage space, only the most essential codes were included, such as infinite lives, energy, or time.
 Additionally, there are codes that support region unlocking, effectively patching the software in real-time.

 See a [list of all included games](preservaction-database.md) and the amount of integrated cheat codes.